-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body part.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Available for people with chronic low back pain under certain circumstances.
+Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body part.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
 Custodial care Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
-Drugs, items, supplies or services that are self- prescribed, self-provided (rendered by one's self), or are prescribed and/or provided to √ Please see Special Supplemental Benefits for the Chronically ill in the Benefit Chart. you by any person related to you by blood or marriage are not covered.
-Experimental or investigational medical and May be covered by Original surgical procedures, equipment and medications.
-Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community.
-Medicare under a Medicare- approved clinical research study or by our plan.
-(See Chapter 3, Section 5 for more information on clinical research studies.)
+Not covered under any condition Drugs, items, supplies or services that are self-prescribed, self-provided (rendered by one's self), or are prescribed and/or provided to you by any person related to you by blood or marriage are not covered.
+Not covered under any condition